thecloudstation/go-example/README.md

 CloudStation uses [Nixpacks](https://nixpacks.com/docs/getting-started), a build system that automatically detects the programming language and framework of your application.
 For this Go application, Nixpacks  identifies it as a Go project and manages the entire build process seamlessly.
 This eliminates the need for a Dockerfile, simplifying the deployment workflow and reducing the setup time.

-#### Port Configuration
-This Golang application runs on port 3000.
-CloudStation uses port 3000 by default for deployed applications, so no changes are needed in the application configuration.

 ### Access Your Application:
 Once deployed, your application will be accessible at https://golang-example.cloud-station.app.